 Three main events are worth a visit – early morning harvesting ritual in the rose fields, the electing of Queen Rose and the parade along the streets of each town.
 The processions and the celebrations last for two days.
 The climax of the festival in on Sunday when Queen Rose is being elected and festival parade takes place along the main streets of each village.
 There are other interesting events, taking place during the festival weekend – choir a cappella and folklore concerts, art shows, exhibitions, wine-tasting, gourmet-shows, etc. The Rose Festival and the fame of the Bulgarian oil-yielding rose attract numerous visitors from all parts of the world, the most numerous are visitors from Japan, Taiwan and France.

-5 day/4 night tour: Join a small group : 0 seat left
+5 day/4 night tour: Join a small group : sold out

 Our guide will meet you at Sofia International airport and assist for a transfer to hotel.
 Check in.
 After a short break for refreshment, a short familiarization with the city and hotel vicinity will follow.
 Rest of day at leisure, to overcome jet lag.

 Accommodation in Sofia at Hotel Niky, 3* .